Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Method: a decoupled group-relative gradient estimator aligned with the structural proposition

-Instead of starting from a specific algorithm, we construct a \emph{general group-relative reinforcement learning gradient form} to create a \textbf{decoupled gradient estimator}, which is \emph{strictly aligned} with Proposition~\ref{prop:violate_cancel_implies_drift}.
-Its sole purpose is to eliminate the "structural asymmetric terms" identified in the proposition, without making commitments beyond the scope of the proposition regarding the indeterminacy of credit assignment under termination rewards.
+Rather than starting from a particular algorithm, we construct a \emph{general group-relative reinforcement-learning gradient form} to obtain a \textbf{decoupled gradient estimator} that is \emph{strictly aligned} with Proposition~\ref{prop:violate_cancel_implies_drift}.
+The design principle is simple: we do not redefine the advantage, introduce extra supervision, or change token-level gradient directions.
+We only remove the structural asymmetric terms identified by the proposition.
+The overall pipeline is shown in Figure~\ref{fig:example}, and a staged illustration is given in Appendix Figure~\ref{fig:dfpo-method}.